mattwright324/hll-map-rotation/README.md

 # alternate warfare and offensive with default settings with seed rotation
 $ ./new_rotation.py -s -c "1w 1o 1w 1o 1w 1o"

-# rotation for the new update using only the new maps
+# rotation for the new update using only the new maps (speculative). tweak dupe and stress options
-$ ./new_rotation.py -c "8a" -i "update14_maps.csv"
+$ ./new_rotation.py -c "8a" -i "update14_maps.csv" -e 2 -g 1 -r 0

 # night maps only. most are stress so set stress distance to 0
 $ ./new_rotation.py -r 0 -c "5wn"